-- The program bases its work on intentional student learning and development outcomes. - The program reflects developmental and demographic profiles of the student population and responds to needs of individuals, populations with distinct needs, and relevant constituencies. - The program is delivered using multiple formats, strategies, and contexts and is designed to provide universal access.
+- VMPS bases its work on intentional student learning and development outcomes. - VMPS reflects developmental and demographic profiles of the student population and responds to needs of individuals, populations with distinct needs, and relevant constituencies. - The program is delivered using multiple formats, strategies, and contexts and is designed to provide universal access.